AlfieLinux/salt/README.md

 > sudo git commit && git pull && git push

 Which didn't matter since it's not that big of a hindrance for me.
+And it seems that I immediatly fixed the problem by using ; instead of &&.

+> sudo git add .; sudo git commit; sudo git pull; sudo git push

+And it didn't work without adding sudo to every step.